hasindu2008/slow5/docs/tutorial.md

 ### The Setup

-This figure shows the setup of a nanopore experiment.
-A DNA strand is drawn through the nanopore by applying voltage.
+This figure shows a hypothetical nanopore setup.
+DNA strands are drawn through the nanopore by applying voltage.
 An ion-containing fluid is channeled through a nanopore in the lipid bilayer.
 The lipid bilayer separates two chambers filled with buffered potassium chloride solutions (KCl).
 The chambers are named *cis* and *trans* respectively.

 ![nanopore setup](./assets/images/nanopore_setup.png)